IOGS-LEnsE-platforms/machine-vision/docs/source/contents/machine_vision.rst

 |

-You can find more information about machine vision, for example, on the Cognex website : https://www.cognex.com/en-au/what-is/machine-vision
+You can find more information about machine vision:

+* on the Cognex website : https://www.cognex.com/en-au/what-is/machine-vision
+* on :abbr:`IQS (Industrial Quick Search)` website : https://www.iqsdirectory.com/articles/machine-vision-system.html

 Pedagogical platform
 ********************